SuyogKapse/Threat-Protection-with-XDR/Labguide/GettingStarted.md

-# Threat Protection with XDR - Review and explore sentinel workspace and Integrate Logic App with Threat Protection and XDR - 1 & 2
+# Threat Protection with XDR

-### Overall Estimated Duration: 150 minutes
+### Overall Estimated Duration: 4 Hours

 ## Overview

+Threat Protection with Extended Detection and Response (XDR) is a game-changing paradigm in cybersecurity, providing an unparalleled shield against modern threats.
+Unlike conventional security measures, XDR doesn’t just stop at surface-level defense; it orchestrates a symphony of security layers, unifying disparate tools and technologies to create an impenetrable fortress for an organization.

+## Objectives

-In this lab, you will explore the integration of Azure Sentinel, Microsoft Defender, and Logic Apps to enhance security operations and automate threat response.
-You will begin by reviewing and managing a pre-configured Azure Sentinel workspace, where you will investigate security incidents, configure automated responses, and analyze data to strengthen threat detection and response capabilities.
-Next, you will integrate Logic Apps with Threat Protection and Extended Detection and Response (XDR) solutions, enabling the creation of automated workflows and playbooks that streamline security alerts and actions.
-Additionally, you will configure connectors, onboard devices, and interact with Microsoft Defender for Cloud, providing you with practical experience in automating and centralizing threat intelligence and response.
+- **Review and explore sentinel workspace**: In this lab, you will explore a pre-configured Azure Sentinel workspace, investigating security incidents, configuring automated responses, and analyzing data to strengthen threat detection and response capabilities within the Azure environment.

-## Objective

-Understand how to manage security incidents and automate responses using Azure Sentinel, Logic Apps, and Microsoft Defender for Cloud.
-Gain skills in configuring connectors, creating playbooks, and integrating threat protection across your organization’s security operations.
-By the end of this lab, you will be able to:

-- **Explore and Manage Azure Sentinel Workspace**: Learn to navigate and review a pre-configured Sentinel workspace to investigate security incidents, configure automated responses, and analyze data for threat detection.
-- **Integrate Logic Apps with Threat Protection and XDR**: Understand how to automate threat detection and response workflows by integrating Logic Apps with Threat Protection and Extended Detection and Response (XDR) systems, including configuring triggers and actions.
+- **Integrate Logic App with Threat Protection and XDR**
-- **Enable and Configure Microsoft Defender for Cloud**: Gain practical skills in enabling Microsoft Defender for Cloud, onboarding devices, and integrating them into the Sentinel workspace for real-time monitoring and incident management.
-- **Create and Manage Security Playbooks**: Develop the ability to create and update playbooks within Microsoft Sentinel, streamlining automated responses to security incidents and alerts within your organization’s cloud environment.
+- **Conduct attacks**
+- **Create Detections**
+- **Investigate an Incident**
+- **Threat Hunting using Notebooks with Microsoft Sentinel**
+- **Mitigate threats using Microsoft 365 Defender**

 ## Prerequisites